Eviction for mortgage arrears

 Your mortgage lender should not start possession action against you without giving you a reasonable chance to make arrangements to pay off the arrears, if you are able to.

-At the court hearing, a judge will decide whether or not to grant your lender possession of your home.
+If the case goes to a full court hearing, a judge will decide whether or not to grant your lender possession of your home.

 This will depend on whether or not you are able to come to an agreement with your lender to pay off the arrears.